Skip to content

 • Via reorder (requires stock management)

 When creating sales orders, you have the option to use templates.
 Templates can save you time and reduce errors by pre-filling fields with a standard setup.
-You can read more about using templates in this guide: Sales Order Templates.

-Sales Orders
+Sales orders

 On a sales order, you can generate a sales invoice, which posts revenue for the sold services/articles.
 If you use stock management, product consumption is also posted for the associated article group.